carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 As we can see, our published nginx helm package is available for us to install.

-**3. Create Service Account**: To install the above package, we need to create default-ns-sa service account that give PackageInstall CR privileges to create resources in the default namespace
+**3. Create Service Account**: To install the above package, we need to create `default-ns-sa` service account that give PackageInstall CR privileges to create resources in the default namespace.

 ```bash
 $ kapp deploy -a default-ns-rbac -f https://raw.githubusercontent.com/vmware-tanzu/carvel-kapp-controller/develop/examples/rbac/default-ns.yml -y